 - Academic Suspension Definition: A hold on a student taking further courses in a program.
 A student may continue to take courses outside of the program as a non-matriculated student.

 A student may appeal suspension based on a process.
-The student will receive written notification by mail.
+The student will receive written notification by mail or electronic mail.
 A suspended student may take courses at River Valley Community College as a non-matriculated student.
 Before re-applying for matriculation into their program of study, the student must show evidence of having successfully completed two three-credit courses with a “C” or better prior to re-applying.

 Financial aid may be in jeopardy if a student fails to achieve Satisfactory Academic Progress as defined by Federal Regulations and listed above.